e10v/tea-tasting/docs/data-backends.md

 In the example above:

-- `tt.make_users_data(seed=42)` returns a Pandas DataFrame with example experimental data.
+- Function `tt.make_users_data` returns a Pandas DataFrame with example experimental data.
-- `ibis.duckdb.connect()` creates a DuckDB in-process database using Ibis API.
+- Function `ibis.duckdb.connect` creates a DuckDB in-process database using Ibis API.
-- `con.create_table("users_data", users_data)` creates and populates a table in the database based on the DataFrame.
+- Method `con.create_table` creates and populates a table in the database based on the DataFrame.

 See the [Ibis documentation on how to create connections](https://ibis-project.org/reference/connection) to other data backends.

 ## Querying experimental data

 Method `con.create_table` in the example above returns an instance of Ibis Table which already can be used in the analysis of the experiment.
-But let's see how to use an arbitrary SQL query to create Ibis Table:
+But let's see how to use an SQL query to create Ibis Table:

 ```python
 data = con.sql("select * from users_data")